-E FFECTIVE transmission power control is a critical issue in the design and performance of wireless ad hoc networks.
-Today, the design of packet radios and protocols for wireless ad hoc networks is primarily based on commonrange transmission control.
-For example, the design of routing and MAC protocols for wireless ad hoc networks use common-range maximum transmission power.
+Effective transmission power control is a critical issue in the design and performance of wireless ad hoc networks.
+Today, the design of packet radios and protocols for wireless ad hoc networks are primarily based on common-range transmission control.
 In this paper, we take an alternative approach and make a case for variable-range transmission control.
-We argue that variablerange transmission control should underpin the design of future wireless ad hoc networks and not common-range transmission control.

-In this paper, we investigate the trade-offs and limitations of using a common-range transmission approach and show how variable-range transmission control can improve the overall network performance [6].
+We argue that variable-range transmission control should underpin the design of future wireless ad hoc networks, and not, common-range transmission control.
+In this paper, we investigate the trade-offs and limits of using a common-range transmission approach and show how variable-range transmission control can improve the overall network performance.
 We analyze the impact of power control on the connectivity at both the physical and network layers.
-We compare how routing protocols based on common-range and variable-range transmission control techniques impact a number of system performance metrics, such as the connectivity, traffic carrying capacity, and power conserving properties of wireless ad hoc networks.
-The manner in which each of these performance metrics is affected by power control and the resulting interaction and interdependencies between these different system metrics is complex to model and understand.
-For
+We compare how routing protocols based on common-range and variablerange transmission control techniques impact a number of system performance metrics such as the connectivity, traffic carrying capacity, and power conserving properties of wireless ad hoc networks.